raciat/blockchain-developer-bootcamp-final-project/README.md

 ## Problem

 Currently, there is lack of transparency when it comes to precious stones.
 Origin is often unknown and there is no full history of ownership.
-Moreover, the characteristic of an asset could be stored so that once verified becomes its integral part, hence doesn't allow to tamper.
+Moreover, the characteristic of an asset could be stored so that once verified becomes its integral part, hence doesn't allow tampering.

 ## Idea